 At time of writing, the 11 alumni polled by Rehabs.com gave the Hazelden Betty Ford Foundation generally positive reviews, with eight of the alumni writing that they would recommend the facility to others.
-Reiterating their praise for the accommodations and meals, alumni also praised the structured and effective treatment programs.
-“Overall I feel the program was excellent," One anonymous alum wrote, "I thought the quality of the staff was very good, the structure of the program was very good, and that I came away with the tools and skill necessary to remain in recovery for the rest of my life.”
+Alumni provided positive feedback about the structured and effective treatment programs.
+“Overall I feel the program was excellent," one anonymous alum wrote representatively, "I thought the quality of the staff was very good, the structure of the program was very good, and that I came away with the tools and skill necessary to remain in recovery for the rest of my life.”

-When asked about weaknesses of the facility, alumni mentioned that Hazelden Betty Ford is expensive and operates under a “rigid corporate structure.”
-One alum said the dual diagnosis program did not help them, and another said the facility was “too much like bootcamp.”
+When asked about the weaknesses of the facility, alumni mentioned that Hazelden Betty Ford is expensive and operates under a “rigid corporate structure.”
+One alum wrote that the dual diagnosis program did not help them, and another said the facility was “too much like bootcamp.”

 WHAT FRIENDS & FAMILY SAY

-The cost of treatment at the facility is $1,062 per day, $37,600 per month, or $96,000 for 90 days.
 Hazelden Betty Ford accepts most private insurance plans including Aetna, Cigna, CompPsych, First Choice Health, Magellan Health, PacificSource, UnitedHealthcare, and more.
-The facility does not accept Medicaid or Medicare coverage, but offers financial aid to clients who qualify based on availability of funds.
+The facility does not accept Medicaid or Medicare coverage, but offers financial aid to clients who qualify based on the availability of funds.

 User ReviewsReview this Center

 Please note: Anyone attempting to manipulate or spam our system or the providers’ own listing pages risks having all content removed.

 Rehabs.com is a third-party resource for consumers seeking addiction treatment.